promptmule4real/chatbot_demo/chainlit.md

 1. **Launch:** kickstart the chat.
 Your favorite characters from Silicon Valley await.
 2. **Chat Away:** Shoot your questions or pick a tech topic.
 There's no script, so any chat direction is fair game.
 3. **Keep Rolling:** No timeouts here.
 Chat until you've had your fill of their tech world insights (or sarcasm).
 4. **Wrap It Up:** Done for the day?
 Just close the chat or say goodbye.
-Our AI characters know how to take a hint.
+Our AI characters know how to take a hint. go to https://promptmule.com next!
 5. **Demo Promptmule:** check it out here: https://github.com/promptmule4real/promptmule_demo

 **Pro Tips:**